Leukostasis: Diagnosis

-Measurements for arterial pO2 have shown to be falsely decreased in patients with hyperleukocytosis because of white blood cells ability to utilize oxygen.
+Measurements for arterial pO2 have shown to be falsely decreased in patients with hyperleukocytosis because of white blood cells' ability to utilize oxygen.
 Pulse oximetry should be used to more accurately assess pO2 levels of a patient suspected to have leukocytosis.
 Automated blood cell counters may be inaccurate due to fragments of blast cells being labeled on blood smears as platelets.
 The most accurate form of confirming platelet counts is by using a manual platelet count and a review of a peripheral smear.
-Serum potassium levels may also be artificially elevated by a release from leukemic blasts during in vitro clotting process, therefore serum potassium levels should be monitored by heparinized (the addition of heparin prevents coagulation) plasma samples in order to obtain accurate results of potassium levels.
+Since serum potassium levels may also be artificially elevated by a release from leukemic blasts during in vitro clotting processes, serum potassium levels should be monitored by heparinized (the addition of heparin prevents coagulation) plasma samples in order to obtain accurate results of potassium levels.
 Disseminated intravascular coagulation may occur in a significant number of patients with presentation of various degrees of thrombin generation, followed by decreased fibrinogen and increased fibrinolysis.

 Spontaneous tumor lysis syndrome is present in approximately 10 percent of patients with leukostasis.
-Lab tests are used to measure the potential of elevated serum concentrations such as uric acid, potassium, phosphate, and hypocalcemia.
+Laboratory abnormalities seen in those with leukostasis include a markedly elevated white blood cell count (hyperleukocytosis) and electrolyte abnormalities seen with tumor lysis syndrome such as high concentrations of potassium, phosphorus, and uric acid in the blood and a low level of calcium in the blood (due to being bound by high amounts of circulating phosphorus).

-Disseminated intravascular coagulation and spontaneous tumor lysis syndrome can develop before and after chemotherapy treatment.
+Disseminated intravascular coagulationand spontaneous tumor lysis syndrome can develop before and after chemotherapy treatment.
 Patients undergoing this type of therapy need to be closely monitored before and after, in addition to undergoing prophylactic measures to prevent possible complications.